The esophagus is the tube that carries food from the mouth to the stomach. Esophageal cancer is the growth of cancer cells in this tube.

 Chemoradiotherapy or Combined Modality Therapy

-Chemotherapy and radiation therapy together are better than radiotherapy alone.
+Chemotherapy and radiation therapy together are better than radiation alone.
 It has also been shown that these 2 treatments may be as effective as surgery alone.

 This is a 3-step therapy.
 It includes chemotherapy, radiation therapy, and surgery.
 This has been shown to be a most aggressive form of therapy.
 It may be the best way to get a cure.